Hawaii; The Stolen Paradise?

 This is a feature length documentary aiming to reveal Hawaii’s dark little secret.

-Hawaii, The Stolen Paradise? documentary, in English and Spanish, in full HD, is ready for non-exclusive broadcasting acquisition.
+Hawaii, The Stolen Paradise? documentary, in English and Spanish, in full HD.

 Hawai’i was a recognized independent nation prior to January 17, 1893.
 On that day, as some indigenous population claim, the Hawaiian government was illegally overthrown by the United States’ government.
 Since then, the US has assumed control over Hawaii turning the islands into Military Bases.

 However, the United States claims that Hawaii was lawfully annexed as the 50th State.